The problem the old plugins ran into

 - 1. Drag music + clips into Pulse Edit.
 Folder or individual files, any FPS, any codec Resolve already accepts.

 - 2. Pick a cut pattern.
-12 patterns plus 6 mood presets.
+11 cut patterns (including Energy Map) plus the AI mood analyzer.
 The waveform preview shows you the placement before you commit.

 - 3. Export OTIO, import in Resolve.
 File → Import Timeline → OpenTimelineIO.
 The clips land cut to the beat, with timeline markers at every detected hit.